 Housing disrepair occurs when a place of residence falls into a state of disrepair, unfit for living.

-Whether your property is managed by a Landlord Privately, a Housing Association or the Local Authority, they all have the same obligations and responsibilities as your Landlord.
+Whether your property is managed by a Private Landlord, a Housing Association or the Local Authority, they all have the same obligations and responsibilities over your home.

-In recent legislation, The Homes (Fitness for Human Habitation) Act 2018, the Government has reinforced this duty.
-This Legislation implies the property must be fit for you to live at the commencement of your tenancy and will remain so during the duration of your tenancy.
+Housing disrepair law was recently enhanced through new legislation, The Homes (Fitness for Human Habitation) Act 2018, the Government has reinforced this duty.
+This Legislation confirms the property must be fit for you to live in at the commencement of your tenancy and must remain so throughout the duration of your tenancy.

-If your Landlord has allowed your home to deteriorate, notwithstanding you have told them of the issues you are having, the court will order your Landlord to rectify this.
+If your Landlord has allowed your home to deteriorate, and you have made them aware of the issues you are having, the court will order your Landlord to rectify this.

 The Housing Health and Safety Rating System (HHSRS) assists judges in deciding whether your Landlord has breached their contract with you and will take into account particular issues.